How the Project Began

 Volume 5 has three sections: 1) the thoracic organs, 2 the abdominal organs, and 3) the reproductive system.

 Section 1 includes a highly three-dimensional display of the heart, including internal views of the four chambers of the heart, and action shots of the valves in motion.
 Section 2 shows the stomach and intestines (with developmental animations explaining the rotation of the midgut), the liver and pancreas, and the kidneys and urinary system.
 Section 3 shows the internal and external features of the male and female reproductive organs.

 Note: The musculoskeletal anatomy of the thorax, abdomen and pelvis is shown in Volume 3.

-Dr. Robert Acland is a professor emeritus in the Department of Anatomical Sciences at the University of Louisville School of Medicine.
-He gained his expertise in instructional video during his first career, as a pioneer and teacher of microsurgical techniques.
-In his second career as a clinical anatomist, Dr. Acland directs his school's renowned Fresh Tissue Dissection Laboratory, where he teaches anatomy to students and surgeons, and pursues anatomical research.
-Working with fresh, unembalmed cadavers, Dr. Acland has pioneered new and highly effective techniques of anatomical videography that give the viewer a clear three-dimensional understanding of spatial relationships.
+Dr. Robert Acland gained his expertise in instructional video during his first career as a pioneer and teacher of microsurgical techniques.
+In his second career as a clinical anatomist, Dr. Acland established and directed the renowned Fresh Tissue Dissection Laboratory at University of Louisville School of Medicine, where he taught anatomy to students and surgeons and pursued anatomical research.
+Working with fresh, unembalmed cadavers, Dr. Acland pioneered new and highly effective techniques of anatomical videography that give the viewer a clear three-dimensional understanding of spatial relationships.